keatre/whiskey-db/SECURITY.md

 - Expose only the **web frontend (Next.js)** to your LAN/WAN.
   The FastAPI backend should remain internal to the Docker network.
 - Build the API container image with the included `api/Dockerfile` so dependencies are installed during the image build and the runtime process runs as the non-root `appuser` (avoids repeated privileged `pip install` runs on each boot).
 - Build the web container from `web/Dockerfile` so Next.js dependencies are preinstalled and the runtime executes as the non-root `node` user; the backup image likewise carries its Restic tooling at build time so production jobs do not run package managers as root.
-Remember Alpine images ship `/bin/sh` only—update compose commands accordingly if you customise entrypoints.
+The runtime image now installs Bash so compose commands can safely invoke the shared logging wrapper.
 - When exposing the app globally, terminate TLS upstream (e.g., Cloudflare Tunnel) and retain `COOKIE_SECURE=auto`; consider Cloudflare Access or another identity-aware proxy on `/admin` while keeping LAN-only installs on plain HTTP when desired.
 - Use strong, unique secrets in your `.env` file.
 - Never commit your real `.env` or SQLite database files to version control.